If you run a Shopify, WooCommerce, Squarespace, or similar website, you might wonder, “Do I need Google Analytics?”

 If you are comfortable missing out on the above information, that’s your decision.
 However, you may also want to think about if your plans change or when someone else needs to understand your performance, GA4 can help them answer questions quickly.

-Even if you plan to use it only a few times or need help understanding every component, the data it holds can be invaluable to measuring how your website or app is going online.
+Even if you plan to use it only a few times or need help understanding every component, the data it holds can be invaluable to measuring how your website or app is performing online.
 That information can assist with crucial marketing decisions to achieve your business or organisation’s goals.
 It is worth capturing – especially given that it’s free.

 If you need help setting up your GA4, view our GA4 packages here.